-Net capital assets of ESU No. 19 include capitalized furniture, fixtures, equipment and software, net of depreciation, totaling \$9,959,392 at August 31, 2019.
+Capital assets of ESU No. 19, net of depreciation, included furniture, fixtures, equipment and software totaling \$8,553,744 at August 31, 2020.
 These capital assets are depreciated over various useful lives, depending on their asset category, and are depreciated using the straight-line depreciation method.
-The decrease is due to the reduced number of computers added during the year.
+The decrease of \$1,405,648, or 14.11%, in capital assets is primarily due to depreciation of the current enterprise resource planning software.